Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Introduction

-The observation of the doubly charmed tetraquark $T_{cc}^+$ by the LHCb Collaboration in 2021, reconstructed in the $D^0D^0\pi^+$ final state~\cite{LHCb:2021vvq}, has demonstrated the feasibility of searching for multiquark states with multiple heavy flavors through associated heavy-flavor production.
+Previous theoretical studies have primarily focused on predicting the $T_{bc}$ mass and width.
+However, a critical gap remains: a quantitative, data-driven assessment of the actual discovery potential at LHCb.
+This work aims to fill this gap by addressing the question: under what specific conditions -- in terms of integrated luminosity, production cross section, and branching fraction -- can a $5\sigma$ discovery of the $T_{bc}$ be achieved amidst the formidable $BD$ background?
+We provide a realistic evaluation of these conditions based on simulations calibrated to LHCb data.

 Owing to the high heavy-flavor production rate in $pp$ collisions, its excellent vertexing and tracking capability, efficient trigger, and precise control of detector-induced asymmetries, the LHCb experiment provides an ideal environment for searches for the $T_{bc}$.

 The $T_{bc}(bc\overline{u}\overline{d})$ tetraquark with quantum numbers $J^P = 0^+$ are expected to decay strongly into $\bar{B}^0 D^0$, $B^- D^+$, and their charge-conjugate modes if the mass is above the meson-pair thresholds.
 This analysis investigates the experimental potential of the LHCb experiment to discover the $T_{bc}$ through its production and decay into $BD$ meson pairs.
 The study focuses on the decay chain